jaybeeuu/js-demos/module-spotting/README.md

 At the end of the definition function `return Cat;` defines the export of the module (the `Cat` class).

 The syntax is complex, setting it up is finicky and it's not a popular way of doing modules anymore so let's not dwell on it.
-But it is a bit like a penny-farthing - no one likes to use it amymore, but every now and again you see one in the street it's fun to point at it and wonder about how anyone came up with such an invention...
+But it is a bit like a penny-farthing - no one likes to use it anymore, but every now and again you see one in the street it's fun to point at it and wonder about how anyone came up with such an invention...

+Having said that a time when you might see something like this is if you are debugging some code which has been bundled by webpack, without source maps, and it has been configured to have an `AMD` style output so it does show up every now and again.

 ### [CommonJS](https://en.wikipedia.org/wiki/CommonJS)

 Because this is the module system implemented by [Node.js](https://nodejs.org/en/) it is more likely you will come across it.
-It has a clean syntax and the `require` statements which pull in code can go anywhere in the file which can lend readability.
-On the down side the require statements can go anywhere so the dependencies of a file are not necessarily obvious.
+It's also worth pointing out that code transpiled and bundled by `webpack` is converted into modules with a `CommonJS` flavour so you can come across it in the browser too.
+It is definitely worth getting into some detail about this one.

-THe way this works is that when node executes the `JS` in a module it wraps the code in a closure.
-The closure supplies a couple of special arguments which the module can use.
+The way this works is that when node executes the JS in a module it wraps the code in a function.
+The function  supplies a couple of special arguments which the module can use.
 More details can be found [here](https://nodejs.org/docs/latest/api/modules.html#modules_the_module_wrapper).
 But the important ones for the sake of this discussion are `exports`, `module` and `require`.

 Here's an example ripped almost exactly from the [node docs](https://nodejs.org/docs/latest/api/modules.html)...